-Cosmetic products marketed in China need to have approval from the CFDA/SAMR or from provincial FDAs.
-The rules and requirements differ depending on whether the cosmetic product is for special use or non-special use and they also differ for imported and domestic products.
-All imported products require pre-market registration.
-The only exception is non-SUC products imported through the Shanghai Pudong pilot area that are also sold within that area.
-These are only subject to the same filing management as domestic non-SUC products, whereas other imported non-SUC products require registration.
+Cosmetic products marketed in China need to get approval from NMPA or provincial MPAs.
+Rules and requirements differ depending on whether the product is special use or non-special use cosmetic and they are also different for imported and domestic products.

-Foreign manufacturers that want to import cosmetics into China need to assign a Chinese Responsible Agent (similar to the EU Responsible Person) who would then take care of the product registration procedures.
-The Chinese Responsible Agent can be a local importer, a third party specializing in providing such services or a local subsidiary of the importer.
+Foreign manufacturers that want to import SUC products into China need to assign a Chinese Responsible Agent who would then take care of the SUC product registration procedures.
+The Chinese Responsible Agent can be any legal entity registered in China.

-Before the registration process is undertaken it is advisable to check the formula to see whether it complies with the Chinese legislation.
-The CFDA/SAMR maintains an Inventory of Existing Cosmetic Ingredients in China (IECIC – current version 2015).
-The ingredients listed in this inventory have already been approved for use in cosmetic products.
-Furthermore, the Hygiene Standard for Cosmetics 2007 lists the restrictions for ingredients, their maximum permitted concentration, warnings, etc. It also lists the permitted preservatives, UV filters, colourants and hair dyes.
-New ingredients that are not listed in the IECIC need to undergo a stringent and time-consuming pre-market registration procedure.
-If approved by the CFDA/SAMR, the applicant will be granted a “new cosmetic ingredient trial use certificate” that enables the applicant to use the ingredient in the products for four years.
-If no adverse effects are observed during that period, the ingredient will be added to the IECEC.
+Before the registration process is undertaken it is advisable to check the formula to see whether it complies with the Chinese legislation or not.
+NMPA maintains an Inventory of Existing Cosmetic Ingredients in China (IECIC – current version 2015).
+Furthermore, the Hygiene Standard for Cosmetics 2007 lists the restrictions for ingredients, their maximum permitted concentration, warnings etc. it lists the permitted preservatives, UV filters, colorants and hair dyes.
+New ingredients, which aren’t listed in IECIC, need to undergo a stringent and time-consuming pre-market registration procedure.
+If approved by NMPA, the applicant will be granted a “new cosmetic ingredient trial use certificate”, enabling the applicant to use the ingredient in their products for 4 years.
+If no adverse effects are observed during that period, the ingredient will be added to IECEC.

 The next step is product testing.
-Even if cosmetic products have already been tested abroad, they will have to be tested again in one of the 21 CFDA/SAMR authorized laboratories in China.
-The test items, duration and cost depend on whether the product is non-SUC or SUC.
-However, in both cases, toxicological tests are performed using animals.
-Animal testing can only be waived for domestic-manufactured non-SUC products.
-SUC products have to meet stricter requirements and the tests also include human safety tests.
+Even if cosmetic products have already been tested abroad, they will have to be tested again in one of the NMPA authorized laboratories in China.
+Toxicological tests are performed using animals.
+SUC products have to meet strict requirements and the testing part also includes human safety tests.

 - Quantitative and qualitative formulation